-City's main tourist attractions are Canadian Bushplane Heritage Centre, boat tours (via Sault Locks / Soo Locks) to Lake Superior and lower Great Lakes, Whitefish Island, Ermatinger-Clergue historic site, OLG Casino, Algoma Art Gallery, Agawa Canyon Tour Train, MS Norgoma (museum ship), nature parks (Pancake Bay, Batchawana Bay, Lake Superior), Bon Soo Winter Carnival (annual event), Searchmont Resort (ski-snowboard destination), Stokely Creek Lodge (ski resort), Hiawatha (ski trails).
-A new HUB trail (length 20 km / 12 ml) allows walkers and cyclists (cross skiers in the winter) to enjoy circle touring around the city.
+The city's main tourist attractions are the Canadian Bushplane Heritage Centre, boat tours (via Sault Locks / Soo Locks) to Lake Superior and lower Great Lakes, Whitefish Island, Ermatinger-Clergue historic site, OLG Casino, Algoma Art Gallery, Agawa Canyon Tour Train, MS Norgoma (museum ship), nature parks (Pancake Bay, Batchawana Bay, Lake Superior), Bon Soo Winter Carnival (annual event), Searchmont Resort (ski-snowboard destination), Stokely Creek Lodge (ski resort), Hiawatha (ski trails).
+A new HUB trail (length 20 km / 12 mi) allows walkers and cyclists (cross skiers in the winter) to enjoy circle touring around the city.
 Station Mall is one of Northern Ontario's largest shopping malls.

-For season 2019, Roberta Bondar Marina had booked four ship calls - two by Le Champlain (2018-built superyacht owned by Ponant), Victory 1 (2001, Victory Cruise Lines) and Pearl Mist (2014, Pearl Seas Cruises).
+For season 2019, Roberta Bondar Marina had booked 4 ship calls - two by Le Champlain (2018-built superyacht owned by Ponant), Victory 1 (2001, AQV) and Pearl Mist (2014, Pearl Seas Cruises).

 Sault Ste Marie cruise terminal